 Finally, reporting is essential as it proves current and historical proof of compliance.
 Keeping up with this will only pose as useful when it’s time to audit.

-Common Security Standards and Control Frameworks
+Common Cloud Governance Security Frameworks

 Now that we have reviewed what cloud security frameworks are, let’s review some of the most common compliance efforts out there.